• Skip to main content

 Top down view of cooked buckwheat in pot.

-1.While the buckwheat is boiling away roast the vegetables.
-Preheat the oven to its highest temperature and line a large baking sheet with parchment paper.
-Place the tomatoes and whole peppers (if using red bell peppers cut them in half and roast skin side up) on top and roast in the centre of the oven for 15 minutes.
-Remove from the oven, add chunks of feta, brush with a little oil and put back in the oven for 15 minutes.
+2. Roast vegetables: Arrange the tomatoes and whole peppers (if using red bell peppers cut them in half and roast skin side up) on top of the baking sheet.
+Brush with a little oil and roast in the centre of the oven for 15 minutes.

 Roasted sweet red peppers, cherry tomatoes and chunks of feta on top of parchment.